rancher-sandbox/rancher-desktop/docs/development/features.md

 | :sun_with_face:| not planned yet, but considering for a future release |

 Note:
-- Items under [next] milestone are targeted for the upcoming monthly release, which usually happens on the 4th wednesday of the month.
+- Items under the [next] milestone are targeted for the upcoming monthly release, which usually happens on the 4th wednesday of the month.
-- Items under the [later] milestone and any spill over items from the [next] milestone are targeted for the release after.
+- Items under the [later] milestone and any spillover items from the [next] milestone are targeted for the release after.
-- Items under [next] and [later] milestones might change based on the user feedback, technical challenges etc.
+- Items under the [next] and [later] milestones might change based on user feedback, technical challenges, etc.

 [next]: https://github.com/rancher-sandbox/rancher-desktop/projects/1?card_filter_query=milestone%3Anext
 [later]: https://github.com/rancher-sandbox/rancher-desktop/projects/1?card_filter_query=milestone%3Alater

-### OS & Platform support
+### OS & Platform Support

 :heavy_check_mark: Win 10/11